renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 print(((2.5 * 3.0) ^ 2) + ((10_000 / 7)  % 37));
 {% endhighlight %}

-## Using functions and the 'if' statement
+## Functions and the 'if' statement

 In the previous section, we made use of another Ceylon function, `parseFloat`, to turn the `String` the user entered with the keyboard into a `Float` (ie. a floating-point number) so that we can actually multiply the numbers.